SavNov/Writing/Ares/Aidan Travis Finds Something That's Not Supposed To Exist.md

 "Are you talking about the void thing?"
 She asked me.
 I nodded.
 "She called herself Jamie."
 I said.
 Even Chiron seemed confused.
-"Void...void thing?
+"Void…void thing?
 Please, elaborate."
 He said.
 I told him what I knew.
 She could only reveal her true form when no mortals were around to see her.
 Once she did so, she was nearly impossible to escape.
 When she had pinned me down, it had been like standing next to the event horizon of a black hole.